nimasalemahim/SE-AZ-97106002-97101286/Az7-SE/README.md

 class Action
 Like 3AddressCode, this class had many fields which were public.
 Now they are changed to private, and also final.
 Because they are going to be fixed and constant.

+## State or Strategy
+class GrammarSymbol
+Added class "GrammarSymbolType" which is inherited by two other classes.
+So that GrammarSymbol has only one variable from "GrammarSymbolType" type.

 ------------------------------------------------------------------------